JeffM2501/ModernBoomerShooter/documents/tasks.md

 ## Transperant cells
 Add option to give a cell a transpeerant wall and floor.

-## Only draw meshes in visable cells
-Map each mesh's bbox to the vis cell list.

-## Sort cells far to near
-Bucket the vis list by the distance the line has walked so that it can be sorted far to near for transperancy.

-## Transperant cells
-Add option to give a cell a transpeerant wall and floor.

-## Add Billobard system
-Compute billboard characters and faces from relative rotation/facing

 ## Support rotation/flip of walls and floors
 Allow faces to be rotated or flipped based on tmx flags?